wp-plugins/wp-mail-bank/readme.txt

 The Plugin has options to choose between your custom smtp server or the inbuilt phpmailer.

 ###IMPORTANT: If you think you found a bug in WP Mail Bank or have any problem or question concerning WP Mail Bank, do not hesitate to contact us at [support@tech-banker.com](mailto:support@tech-banker.com).

-***August 23, 2014: We're happy to announce that WP Mail Bank reached 2400+ plugin downloads in only 3 weeks.
-We frequently receive positive feedback from people using our WP Mail Bank Plugin for WordPress.
-Thanks so much for your support!***

 ###Key Features :